Corporate Taxes by State – A Complete Rundown

 Maine Corporate Tax Rate

-Maine comes next on the highest corporate taxes by state list.
-Businesses with an income of up to $350,000 pay corporate tax of 3.50%, while those that generate over $3,500,000 must pay a business tax of 8.93%.
-Stephen King’s state has four taxation levels, so the tax rate is closely related to the income of the corporation.
-The combined federal and corporation tax rates meanwhile go from 24.50% to 29.93%.
+Maine comes next on the highest corporate taxes by state list with 8.93%.
+Stephen King’s state has four taxation levels, so the tax rate is closely related to the income of the corporation, starting at 3.50%.
+The combined federal and corporation tax rates meanwhile go from 24.50% to 27.3%.

 Maine has a sales tax of 5.5% as well as a franchise tax.
 For the latter, businesses can choose between two options.
 They can pay 1% on income and 0.008% on assets or 0.039% on assets only.